Beretta 92: 92SB

-93R machine pistol
+93R

 The Beretta 93R is a significantly redesigned 92 to provide the option of firing in three-round bursts.
 It also has a longer ported barrel, heavier slide, fitting for a shoulder stock, a folding forward grip, and an extended magazine.

 Unlike other Berettas in the 90 series it is single-action only, does not have a decocker, and very few are around today.

 Copies

-The Beretta 92 was designed for sports and law enforcement use and, due to its reliability, was accepted by military users in South America and other countries all over the world.
+The Beretta 92 was designed for sports and law enforcement use and, due to its reliability, was accepted by military users in countries all over the world.